michel1991/ocp-java-11/nio/md/README.md

 Option C is also incorrect because both sets of methods have built-in support for symbolic links.
 Options D and F are incorrect because memory and resource leaks are not related to reading file attribute views.
 Finally, option E is correct, as NIO.2 supports file-system dependent attribute view classes.

+##### Which are true about closing resources
+##### to guard against a denial of service attack?
+(Choose two.)
+* A. The NIO.2 Files.lines() method does not require closing a resource when it is used in a stream pipeline.
+* B. The NIO.2 Files.lines() method requires closing a resource when it is used in a stream pipeline.
+* C. When locking a resource using an instance of the concurrent Lock interface, the unlock() statement should be immediately before the finally block.
+* D. When locking a resource using an instance of the concurrent Lock interface, the unlock() statement should be in a finally block.
+* E. When locking a resource using an instance of the concurrent Lock interface, the unlock() statement should be immediately after the finally block.

+Ensuring resources are released helps prevent a denial of service attack.
+Stream methods, such as Files.lines(), do not automatically close the file.
+Option B is correct since the programmer needs to do it.
+Without this, the system could run out of file resource handles as part of a denial of service attack.
+When a resource is locked using an instance of the concurrent Lock interface, it should be unlocked in a finally block to ensure this step is not missed.
+Therefore, option D is the other correct answer.
+Without this, it’s possible an acquired lock is kept indefinitely, and a deadlock ensues as part of a denial of service attack.